sinnerschrader/sinnerschrader-career/data/jobs/en/senior-product-owner-ber.md

 ### Your profile:

-- Practical experience as a product owner or product manager in a digital environment.
+- Practical experience as a product owner or product manager in a digital environment
 - Confidence in the client environment as well as experience with challenging project constellations and in working with international teams
 - Familiarity with agile mindset and methods
 - Strong conceptual and analytical skills as well as a structured, proactive way of working